Delaware Roads - US 13

 Unique error in DE.

-Probably the oldest 13 shield left in the state, in Wilmington (and with DE 9, not that you'd know).
+I used to think this was the oldest 13 shield left in the state, in Wilmington (and with DE 9, not that you'd know), but check the one on the Business US 13 page (linked at bottom).

 Two older shields, one in the Pennsylvania style and one in the Delaware style, but both just across the PA-DE border.